 This was their location where they prepared for the Rapido Bridging Operations, which included clearing mines from, and widening tracks to the bridge sites, clearing Speedy Express of mines, damaged rails, and making it passable for lorries and tanks from the southern tip of Mt Trocchio to the level crossing near to the Amazon bridge site.
 They also did intensive bridging training near Pietravairano.

 At 20.30 hours on the 10th May they moved to a lying up area behind Mt Trocchio in readiness for the Congo bridge build.

-Below: Map trace of 7 Field Company's tasks on approaches to the crossing sites.
-Taken from 4 Div HQRE War Diary of April 1944
+Below: Map trace of 7 Field Company's tasks on approaches to the crossing sites, taken from 4 Div HQRE War Diary April 1944

 Above; Page from C.R.E's war diary April 1944 naming four different bridge camps for different bridging and rafting training.

 8 Fd Sqn RE was under Command CRE 4 Div and worked on tank tracks and mine clearing prior to and after the river crossings.